Call us: 10am – 6pm ET

 Enter IP address in Chrome browser

-Through Chrome browser one can remotely track and manage tasks, power devices on and off, open, edit and print cases etc.
+Through the Chrome browser one can remotely track and manage tasks, power devices on and off, open, edit and print cases, etc.

 Types of devices that can be used to access TaskForce simultaneously include:

-TaskForce software can be open in Chrome browser within any OS.
+TaskForce software can be opened in the Chrome browser within any OS.

 This functionality enables a group of users to work on different assignments using the same tool.
 This helps utilize TaskForce’s multitasking capabilities to the maximum and track operation progress remotely.
 The number of users accessing TaskForce simultaneously is unlimited.

-Whenever the system is not connected to a network via its 10Gb Ethernet ports, Standalone mode status will be displayed on the IP screen.
+Whenever the system is not connected to a network via its 10Gb Ethernet ports, the Kiosk mode status is displayed on the IP screen.

 Wi-Fi access point

-1. Connect the adapter to one of your TaskForce's four USB ports.
+1. Plug the adapter into one of the TaskForce's USB ports.

-2. Go to Menu in top right corner of TaskForce web page.
+2. Go to Menu in the top right corner of the TaskForce web page.

 3. Click Settings.

 4. Enable Wi-Fi Hotspot.
-An IP address will appear underneath Wi-Fi Hotspot category.
+An IP address of the hotspot will appear on the unit’s IP screen as well as under the Wi-Fi Hotspot category in the Settings window.

 Enable Wi-Fi Hotspot